Coping With Birthday Depression: The Reality Of "The Birthday Blues"

 - Foster healthier relationships in your life if you feel that your family and friends are acting unhealthy on your birthday or not showing you love.

 Birthday sadness may be indicative of a more encompassing concern.
 Many people living with generalized anxiety or major depressive disorder find that significant events like a birthday can incite a spike in their condition and a decline in their mental health.
-If you're not used to experiencing birthday sadness, explore why you think it might be a factor this year.
+If you're not used to experiencing birthday depression, explore why you think it might be a factor this year.
 Writing down your feelings or confiding in a trusted loved one can help.
-If you find the sadness lingers or deepens into more intense feelings, speaking to a therapist might also be beneficial.
+If you find the depression lingers or deepens into more intense feelings, speaking to a therapist might also be beneficial.

 - Previous Article